Anchorage Alaska Restaurant Memories: the Places We Still Crave

 And the list could go on and on.

-In 1915, when Anchorage was nothing more than a rough settlement of cobbled together tents, the first settlers used to put syrup on everything they ate, including bread and meat, just to get enough energy to sustain them.
+The first settlers used to put syrup on everything they ate, including bread and meat, just to get enough energy to sustain them.

-Can you imagine how welcome this waffle house was in those early days?
+Can you imagine how welcome this Waffle House was in those early days?

 By the way, what was (is) your favorite place to get waffles in Anchorage?